jacobsimpson/jt/roadmap.md

 # Roadmap

-- implement negative column addressing. %-1 will address the last column, %-2 will address the second to last column.
 - Add string deliniation support for '' and ``
 - substrings of column identifiers in the selection of a rule.
 - Substrings